mauvehed/kevvy/README.md

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

 Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

+The project includes automated testing using `pytest` and CI checks via GitHub Actions to help maintain code quality.

 ## Authors & contributors